chandraiiit-555/Assignment/README.md

   * Download task2.py & no_such_column_issue.png in same folder.
   * Run python task2.py to see the results.
   * Added openCV description in task2.py, please check it.

+Question 3: What is pandas?
+Write down a code to join two dataframes.

+*